Preparing to Install Cloudera Search

-- Is an “advanced” search capability planned?
+- Is advanced search capability planned?
 If so, how will it be implemented?
-Significant design decisions depend on user motivation levels:
+Significant design decisions depend on user requirements:

 - Can users be expected to learn about the system?
 “Advanced” screens could intimidate e-commerce users, but these screens may be most effective if users can be expected to learn them.